Customize how images are displayed and controlled within your browser.

 Pros

-- Customizable options for single and double-clicking
+- Customizable options for viewing images

 Cons